 Information: Edge is the default web browser in Windows 10.
 Internet Explorer is on the computer and provides backwards compatibility for web pages that do not work with Edge.

-Solution1 (built-In Smart Card Ability): Uninstall ActivClient 6.2.0.x or 7.0.1.x by "Right Clicking" the Windows logo [in the lower left corner of your desktop], select Programs and Features, find ActivClient in your list of programs and select Uninstall, restart your computer and try the sites again.
-It may work now.
-If not, try next Solution.
+Solution1 (built-In Smart Card Ability): Uninstall ActivClient 6.2.0.x or 7.0.1.x by "Right Clicking" the Windows logo "4 squares" [in the lower left corner of your desktop], select Programs and Features (now called Apps and Features), find ActivClient in your list of programs and select Uninstall, restart your computer and try the sites again.
+It may work, if it doesn't, try next Solution.
 Dual persona (PIV) users might be able to access their email using the built in Smart Card Ability, your results may vary, if it doesn't read your PIV, you will need to follow Finding 1, Solutions 2 or 3 below.

-Finding 1, Solution3 (ActivClient): ActivID ActivClient 126.96.36.199 works great on Windows 10 computers and is available for Army users from links on the Army page.
-All other people will have to purchase it to try it on your computer.
+Finding 1, Solution2 (ActivID): ActivID ActivClient 220.127.116.11 works great on Windows 10 computers and is available for Army users from links on the Army page.
+All other people will have to get it from you respective branch or purchase it to try it on your computer.

 Finding 2.
 I can't access encrypted emails when using the Edge web browser

 Solution 2: The Edge web browser does not support S/MIME.
 See my recommendation above to see how to use Internet Explorer to read and send your encrypted emails when using OWA / webmail.